 Figure 1.
-Forest stock development per tree species on left y-axis, development of growth and fellings on the right y-axis.
+Forest stock development for all forest land per tree species on left y-axis, development of growth and fellings on the right y-axis.
+Official statistics from the Swedish Forest Agency and the Swedish National Forest Inventory.

 Due to resource efficiency, residues from harvest operations and forest industry processes have increased the wood based bioenergy share of the energy mix considerably over the past decades.
-Today wood based bioenergy constitutes the major part the bioenergy supply in Sweden.
+The use of bioenergy has more than doubled since 1990, see figure 2.
+Wood based bioenergy constitutes the major part of the bioenergy supply in Sweden.

 Figure 2.
-Use of biomass per sector in Sweden2.
+Use of biomass per sector in Sweden.

-In parallel, until today 1,1 million hectares productive forest have been designated for nature protection in formally protected areas.
-1,2 million hectares are voluntarily set aside forests, i.e. forest owners have set aside forests for nature conservation due to certification schemes.
+In parallel, until today 1.1 million hectares productive forest have been designated for nature protection in formally protected areas.
+1.2 million hectares are voluntarily set-aside forests, i.e. forest owners have set-aside forests for nature conservation due to certification schemes.

 In many other parts of the world, harvest operations have developed over the last decades to create better conditions for biodiversity and various ecosystem services.
 Trees and tree groups are left at harvest and dead wood is saved and created.
 In Sweden such actions are to be taken at every logging occasion, according to the law and such measures are also a key part of certification standards.
 It is site specific to the elements that need extra consideration, for example tree retention for buffer zones to watersheds or sensitive biotopes.
 But even sites that are less sensitive, tree retention applies to establish structures of old trees and dead wood in the next stand rotation.
-Thus, the not harvested areas at the harvest sites varies from site to site, but at a national average, the tree retention at harvest sites amounted to about 8 percent of the harvest site area during the reference period, according to an inquiry made by the Swedish Forest agency.
-These areas of tree retention (TR) will in total correspond to about 1.7 million hectares of production forest land nationally, under a future rotation period.3 Retention forestry complements other types of conservation measures, i.e. voluntarily set-asides and nature reserves.
+Thus, the not harvested areas at the harvest sites varies from site to site, but as a national average, the tree retention at harvest sites amounted to about 8 percent of the harvest site area during the reference period, according to an inquiry made by the Swedish Forest agency.
+These areas of tree retention (TR) will in total correspond to about 1.7 million hectares of production forest land nationally, under a future rotation period.
+Retention forestry complements other types of conservation measures, i.e. voluntarily set-asides and nature reserves.

-2 Swedish Energy Agency (2018) Energy in Sweden 2018.
+Swedish Energy Agency (2018) Energy in Sweden 2018.